hashicorp/terraform-provider-aws/website/docs/d/subnet_ids.html.markdown

 `aws_subnet_ids` provides a list of ids for a vpc_id

-This resource can be useful for getting back a list of subnet ids for a vpc.
+This resource can be useful for getting back a set of subnet ids for a vpc.

 ## Example Usage